YilikaLoufoua/Yelpy/README.md

 ### User Stories
 The following user stories were completed:
+- [x] User can see a styled launch screen
 - [x] User can view the restaurant image for each restaurant
 - [x] User can view and scroll through a list of relevant restaurant.
 - [x] Tableview rows are dynamic height according to its content